+Step 1: I first chose the photo, then picked papers I found suitable for the photo.
 Step 2: Next I picked smaller sizes of the rectangle, square and fishtail die cut dies and arranged the die cut pieces next to the photo onto the white cardstock.
 This way I could pick suitable sizes and decide how I wanted the die cut paper pieces to be arranged on the finished page.
 Remember to take a picture when you have arranged all die cut dies onto the page, otherwise you will forget the order.

+Step 3: Pick different patterned paper sheets and die cut the papers.
+I tried to use different designs next to each other for a more interesting, playful look.
 Step 4: Adhere the background patterned paper and the white cardstock together with double sided adhesive and then start adhering the die cut squares and rectangles onto their predefined places.
 Adhere the photo and take a relatively large sticker where you can write the journaling in the end.